JoeyBryson/joey_AES/BUILD.md

 - the builds should be cleaned between compiling for different OS's

-- Compile just the core libraries and not the CLI(prerequisit used used for test targets)
+- Compile just the core libraries and not the CLI(prerequisite used for test targets)

     ```bash
     make libs